-Coaching is a creative and thought provoking process that facilitates individuals and organisations maximising their potential in agreed areas.
-Clients can benefit from coaching in areas including career transition, leadership development, interpersonal and professional communication, performance management, organisational effectiveness, developing executive presence, enhancing strategic thinking, dealing effectively with conflict, and building an effective team within an organisation.
+Our coaching uses a multi-disciplinary approach and is informed by coaching psychology, sociology, leadership and organisational research, philosophy and complexity science.
+This allows for a creative and thought provoking process that facilitates the surfacing and challenging of assumptions.
+Clients are able to explore new and creative ways of engaging with complex problems such as career transition, leadership development, interpersonal and professional communication, performance management, organisational effectiveness, developing executive presence, enhancing strategic thinking, dealing effectively with conflict, and building effective team and adaptive teams.

 To help you decide whether or not the information on this site is likely to be of interest to you you, we have provided some definitions that inform and guide our approach to coaching.

-We like Richard Kilburg’s (2011) definition of leadership as we believe it elegantly captures the multidimensional and emergent nature of leadership in today’s organisations.
+Leadership: Kilburg’s (2011) definition of leadership elegantly captures the multidimensional and emergent nature of leadership in today’s organisations.

-At Ascent Coaching and Training, we believe that coaching should be informed by evidence: We should be able to explain what approach we are taking in a particular coaching context, and why we believe that approach is most likely to deliver the benefits that coaching can offer.
+Evidence: Coaching should be informed by evidence: We should be able to explain what approach we are taking in a particular coaching context, and why we believe that approach is most likely to deliver the benefits that coaching can offer.
 We ascribe to the following definition of evidence based coaching:

 “..the intelligent and conscientious use of current best knowledge integrated with practitioner expertise in making decisions about how to deliver coaching to individual clients and in designing and teaching coaching training programs” (Grant, Stober, 2006).